 User engagement is part of the retention pillar and is defined by the actions that users perform regularly to benefit from your product.

-The easiest way to understand engagement is by answering these two questions:
+The easiest way to understand user engagement is by answering these two questions:

 What are the main reasons why customers are using your product?